Double Cream Vs Heavy Cream: What's The Difference?

 What is heavy cream?

 There are two types of creams you are likely to encounter at your local grocery store: whipping cream and heavy cream.
-According to What's Cooking America, whipping cream, with 30% butterfat, works well for toppings and fillings, but won't thicken quite as well as heavy cream when whipped.
-Heavy cream, which is sometimes referred to as heavy whipping cream, has between 36% to 38% butterfat and is a bit thicker when whipped.
+Whipping cream, with 30% butterfat, works well for toppings and fillings, but it won't thicken quite as well as heavy cream when whipped.
+So what's heavy cream?
+Sometimes referred to as heavy whipping cream, it has between 36% to 38% butterfat and is a bit thicker when whipped.
 In fact, whipping it causes the heavy cream to double in volume.
 It also holds its shape better than whipping cream.

 How is double cream used?

-Using double cream for whipped cream yields a thicker, richer whipped topping with stiffer peaks than can be achieved with heavy cream or whipping cream, per Cook's Info.
+Using double cream for whipped cream yields a thicker, richer whipped topping with stiffer peaks than can be achieved with heavy cream or whipping cream.
 Take care not to over-whip double cream, however, because this could lead to you making your own butter instead of achieving your desired airy topping.
 Double cream also makes for very rich cream soups.
 Because of its high fat content, double cream resists curdling, which makes it great to use in sauces.
-Double cream can also add extra richness to risotto (via BBC).
+Double cream can also add extra richness to risotto.

 The British use double cream as a pouring cream to serve on top of pies and other desserts the way that some Americans would use ice cream.
 Cook's Info offers another idea for using double cream in desserts: When making a fruit pie, remove the pie from the oven just before it is fully baked.
 Pour some double cream through the vent in the pastry and return it to the oven for 10 minutes for a creamy fruit pie.